lmammino/loige.co/content/posts/2022-02-02_2021-a-year-in-review/index.md

 ## Advent of Code in Rust (Twitch live streams)

 On my personal quest to learn [Rust](/tag/rust), I decided to start a [Twitch channel](https://www.twitch.tv/loige) where I could live-stream my efforts.
-And that best thing ever is that I haven't been alone in this effort because I have been joined by my good friends [Roberto](https://twitter.com/gbinside) and [Eugen](https://twitter.com/88_eugen)!
+And the best thing ever is that I haven't been alone in this effort because I have been joined by my good friends [Roberto](https://twitter.com/gbinside) and [Eugen](https://twitter.com/88_eugen)!

 Together we have been live-streaming our attempts at cracking [Advent of Code](https://adventofcode.com/) using Rust.
 It has been a great challenge and a very good way to consistently have something to hack in Rust.